 The experimental investigations from the Operating Agent (PSI) will be supported and completed by analytical activities from the project participants on a voluntary basis.

-HYMERES: Canada, China, Czech Republic, Finland, France, Germany, India, Japan, Russian Federation, Spain, Sweden and Switzerland
+HYMERES: Canada, China, Czechia, Finland, France, Germany, India, Japan, Russian Federation, Spain, Sweden and Switzerland

-HYMERES-2: China, Czech Republic, Finland, Germany, Japan, Korea, Russia, Spain, Sweden, Switzerland and United States
+HYMERES-2: China, Czechia, Finland, Germany, Japan, Korea, Russia, Spain, Sweden, Switzerland and United States

 HYMERES: Jan 2013 to Dec 2016